 OCD is a “beloved” specialty of Dr. Ostoja’s.
-OCD spectrum disorder include well known presentations, such as frequent hand-washing, germ-phobia, blood contamination fears, hoarding, or scrupulous orderliness or punctuality.
-However, there are many less well-known manifestations of this disorder, including excessive reassurance seeking, checking up on loved ones to make sure that they are OK (repeated phone calls), obsessive re-living of unpleasant memories in which the client feels they made a mistake or offended someone, “sticky-brain” phenomena with inability to get rid of unpleasant images, fears of acting on frightening “impulses” (they are not truly impulses), such as looking at other people’s private body parts, shouting or engaging in embarrassing acts in public places, acting violently toward others or self, and other experiences of overvaluing one’s thoughts.
+OCD spectrum disorders include well known presentations, such as frequent hand-washing, germ-phobia, blood contamination fears, hoarding, or scrupulous orderliness or punctuality.
+However, there are many less well-known manifestations of this disorder, including excessive reassurance seeking, checking up on loved ones to make sure that they are OK (repeated phone calls), obsessive re-living of unpleasant memories in which the client feels they made a mistake or offended someone, “sticky-brain” phenomena with an inability to get rid of unpleasant images, fears of acting on frightening “impulses” (they are not truly impulses), such as looking at other people’s private body parts, shouting or engaging in embarrassing acts in public places, acting violently toward others or self, and other experiences of overvaluing one’s thoughts.
 OCD can be broadly described as an excessive need for absolute control over one’s environment, both internally (thoughts and emotions), and externally (people and events in one’s life).
 OCD people hold a deep seated and often unconscious belief that if they could only do everything right, they could prevent all uncomfortable feelings in self and others.
 Most OCD sufferers unconsciously attempt to control the world through overt acts (compulsions, avoidance, controlling others) and superstitious mental rituals (mental over-checking, such as over-thinking prior events to make sure they did not do something reprehensible; questioning their motives, censoring all thoughts, feelings and reactions).
 The end goal is prevention of anything that could be deemed unpleasant.
 Many clients who suffer from depression and anxiety may have milder underlying forms of obsessive thinking that can respond well to traditional OCD therapies.

 In addition to the above traditional OCD symptoms, the OCD spectrum is also often associated with: